Arduino-IRremote/Arduino-IRremote/README.md

 - 0xCB340102 is binary 11001011001101000000000100000010.<br/>
   0x40802CD3 is binary 01000000100000000010110011010011.<br/>
   If you read the first binary sequence backwards (right to left), you get the second sequence.

+# Errors with old tutorials and the 3.x versions
+If you suffer from errors with old tutorial code including `IRremote.h` instead of `IRremote.hpp`, just try to rollback to [version 2.4.0](https://github.com/Arduino-IRremote/Arduino-IRremote/releases/tag/v2.4.0).
+Most likely your code will run and you will not miss the new features...

 # Using the new *.hpp files / how to avoid `multiple definitions` linker errors
 In order to support [compile options](#compile-options--macros-for-this-library) more easily,